-KAFDOC was registered by the Ministry of the Interior on 13th of December 1994.
-It has been legally registered by the Royal Government of Cambodia working towards Poverty Reduction, in lines with its National Poverty Reduction Strategy at provincial level and grass-roots community level in Cambodia.
+KAFDOC was registered with the Ministry of the Interior on 13th of December 1994.
+It has been legally registered by the Royal Government of Cambodia to work towards Poverty Reduction, in line with its National Poverty Reduction Strategy at provincial level and grass-roots community level in Cambodia.

-Since 20 years, we work with the rural communities to improve their living conditions.
-We render particular assistance to vulnerable and poor women, children, disabled people and farmer groups who live in economic hardship and who face constant barriers to their empowerment and their social participation.
+Since then , we have been working with the rural communities to improve their living conditions.
+We give particular assistance to vulnerable and poor women, children, people with disabilities and farmer groups who live in economic hardship and who face constant barriers to their empowerment and their social participation.

-KAFDOC is an expert in education, but also makes allowance for other components of development such as: health care, agriculture and food security, water and sanitation, good governance, children rights and gender promotion.
+KAFDOC is an expert in education, but also makes allowance for other components of development such as: health care, agriculture and food security, Natural Resources Management, water and sanitation, good governance, children’s rights, and gender promotion.
 We believe that rural development is of national concern and we always implement our activities in partnership with donors, Cambodian/ International NGOs, relevant governmental institutions, target communities and local authorities.

-KAFDOC is currently working in Kratie Province, where it covers 4 Districts and 1 Municipality with 15 Communes, 33 Villages, and in Mondulkiri Province, where it covers 1 District, 3 Communes and 12 Villages.
-KAFDOC has 13 members of staff (including 5 females), and one foreign advisory volunteer.
+KAFDOC is currently working in Kratie Province, where it covers 4 Districts and 1 Municipality with 15 Communes, 33 Villages, in Mondulkiri Province, where it covers 1 District, 3 Communes and 12 Villages and Stung Treng province which covers in 15 communes 2 districts -Seimbok and Thalaborivat.

 Context of the intervention zone

 In addition, KAFDOC enhances target communities’ capacity building, with particular focus on vulnerable women, children and Community Based-Organisations (CBO).
-We aim to achieve this goal through improving health care, natural resources management, livelihood and disaster risk reduction.
+We aim to achieve this goal through improving health care, natural resources management, and education and disaster risk reduction.